ggordham/ora-presentations/indepth-sql-MOUG/README.md

 ## Third test - trace again with histograms added

 Now we will add histograms to the columns of the tables and then run the CBO trace for a final time.
-This third test includes gathering histagram statistics so be sure to look at how that is done in the script.
+This third test includes gathering histogram statistics so be sure to look at how that is done in the script.

 ```sql
 SQL> @test3